 Handwritten notes, unmarked scores, transcriptions and charts should not be placed in plastic sleeves and should not be laminated.

 Use of calculators and dictionaries

-The following documents list the approved scientific calculators, graphics calculators, mathematical stencils, computers and English-English dictionaries, and how you’re able to use them in exams.
+The following document lists the approved scientific calculators, graphics calculators, mathematical stencils, and computers and how you’re able to use them in exams.